Vampire Crawlers: The Turbo Wildcard from Vampire Survivors: Weapon Evolutions

 Advertisement

-• Taking a passive with no plan.
-A card can be strong and still be wrong for your current weapon pool.
+• Taking a support card with no plan.
+A card can be strong and still be wrong for the weapons you actually hold.

-• Overbuilding mana costs.
-Two or three expensive dream cards can be weaker than one evolution and a stable support shell.
+• Overbuilding mana.
+Two or three expensive dream cards are usually weaker than one evolution plus a stable support shell.

 F